 Or, you know, whoever's guts he has.

-Eventually he comes across what he decides more than makes up for the lousy squirrel – a way station or a fill-up joint, something like that.
+Eventually, he comes across what he decides more than makes up for the lousy squirrel – a gas station or a tourist spot, something like that.
 He doesn't really care for the details.

 …He doesn't really care that it's locked, either.

-Because come on, he's a frigging zombie – breaking and entering, stealing, it's all really nothing when pitted against the prospect of snacking on brains.
-He should be given a damn medal for not eating anyone, is what it is.
+Because come on, he could have been a frigging zombie – breaking and entering, stealing, it's all really nothing when pitted against the prospect of snacking on brains.
+He should be given a damn medal for not eating anyone, really.
 Not that there's anyone around to talk to, let alone snack on - but hey, if there was, he wouldn't be eating them.
 He should totally get points for that.

 Really, the world should be grateful.